Smartest Choice for Your Commercial Water Softener System

 The safe transportation process does not have to worry about product damage and extends the construction period.
 NEWater has provided system equipment to thousands of companies around the world, which guarantees absolute product transportation.

 Your Commercial Water Softener System from NEWater:

 Water softening systems are designed and manufactured to eliminate heavy metals and pathogens from water.
-NEWater’s Commercial Water Softener System is a water softening system designed to be more relevant to commercial needs, avoiding unwanted side effects from contaminants in raw water and meeting the standards for meeting water for commercial use, a process that is critical.
+NEWater’s commercial water softener system is a water softening system designed to be more relevant to commercial needs, avoiding unwanted side effects from contaminants in raw water and meeting the standards for meeting water for commercial use, a process that is critical.

 The main purpose of a water softening system is to remove calcium and magnesium ions from hard water and replace them with sodium ions.
-Our system uses resins for ion replacement, replacing cations and anions with OH and H ions.
+Our system uses resins for ion exchange, replacing cations and anions with OH and H ions.
 When these ions combine, they form H2O or water.